geeksblabla/geeksblabla.com/blablas/ep93/index.md

 published: true
 ---

-In this episode of GeeksBlaBla, we discuss coding Bootcamps in morocco; what you need to learn before attending a coding bootcamps?
-Options we have in morocco ?
-How much does that cost to participate in coding bottcamps?
-And much more.
+In this episode of GeeksBlaBla, Reactive programming ecosystem, its deifference with Functional programming, its uses and many other details around the subject.

 ## Guests